-In the past few years, we’ve seen a whole bunch of public relations disasters.
-Hollywood has been wracked with them, from famous celebrities to powerful executive producers.
+Over the years, we’ve seen many public relations disasters, both in Hollywood and in our own backyard.
 Some were handled quickly and with compassion, while others not so much.
-We have also seen major corporations suffer the fate of PR mismanagement.
+We have even seen major corporations and CEOs suffer the fate of PR mismanagement.
 Some are still trying their best to regain consumer confidence.

 You may be wondering why all of this matters.
 Well, it’s because consumers say authenticity is important when choosing the brands they support.
 This means that any missteps by their PR departments can derail their fiscal goals.
 We’ve got some great examples that any business, big or small, can learn from.